 While this isn’t a “How to Garden” book, we’ve included it on the gift guide list because it explores local foods, often embraced by gardeners.
 Cleverly written and engaging, we suggest this book to growers that connect with local food sources and those interested in self-sufficiency.

-Here’s a link to purchase for under $12.00: Animal, Vegetable, Miracle: A Year of Food Life by Barbara Kingsolver.
+Here’s a link to purchase: Animal, Vegetable, Miracle: A Year of Food Life by Barbara Kingsolver.

 Written by THE tomato advisor (some may say expert) for Seed Savers Exchange, this gardening book is even for the most experienced gardeners.
 If you know a tomato grower, this book can offer a complete tomato guide covering seed saving and tomato troubleshooting for all varieties.

-Beautiful enough for the coffee table and incredible content: this has been labeled a “must-read” gardening book for under $16.00.
+Beautiful enough for the coffee table and incredible content: this has been labeled a “must-read” gardening book.

 Here’s a link for more information and to purchase: Epic Tomatoes: How to Select and Grow the Best Varieties of All Time by Craig LeHoullier